KarthikGanesan88/pytorch-manual-layers/README.md

 Feel free to use this code if it can be of use to you.
 But *please note*, I am absolutely no expert in PyTorch.
 So if you have any questions about PyTorch itself, please post it on their discussion forums.

+If you find this code useful and fork it, please consider sharing your code back as well so others can find it too!

+## Caveats:
+* Only Conv2d and linear layers are overloaded.
+All other layers must be supported via PyTorch.
+* I only implemented the forward pass for conv2d and linear.
+Backward passes continue to use the built-in Pytorch functions.
+* For Conv2D, the code only supports a stride of 1.
+If I change it to support other strides, I will update the repo.

 ## Repo description

 * mnist_test.py: The main file that loads the baseline network using pytorch code, the custom model using the custom layers as well as a model that uses fake quantization using the Nvidia pytorch-quantization-toolkit.